Everywhere But Home: The search for belonging after reaching financial freedom at 32

 If you’ve enjoyed The Way of Work, you can support the project by commenting, hitting the ❤️ or 🔄 below and/or sharing it with a friend.

-This is part of the new interview series, The Other Side of Enough, exploring what life is like when you have enough.
+The Way of Work explores stories of where we fit in the world of work.
+This is part of the new series, The Other Side of Enough, exploring what life is like when you have enough to never work again.

 Get ready to feel jealous, because Naz Avo is living the life that many only dream about.